Translating Phrases to Expressions Explained: Definition, Examples, Practice & Video Lessons

 Algebra plays a crucial role in everyday life, from calculating exam grades to budgeting vacations and managing home renovations.
 To effectively apply algebra in real-world situations, it is essential to translate verbal phrases into algebraic expressions.
 This process involves identifying key words that correspond to variables and mathematical operations.

 A variable represents an unknown number or quantity and is typically denoted by letters such as x or y.
-When translating phrases, words like "a number," "a quantity," or "an unknown value" often indicate the use of a variable.
-However, algebraic expressions are not just variables alone; they include operations such as addition, subtraction, multiplication, and division.
+When translating phrases, words like "a number," "a quantity," or "an unknown value" indicate the use of variables.
+However, algebraic expressions always combine variables with operations such as addition, subtraction, multiplication, or division.

 Addition is represented by the plus sign (+).
-Keywords indicating addition include "some," "increased by," "more than," and "plus."
-For example, the phrase "five more than a number" translates to the algebraic expression \$5 + x\(, where \)x\( is the variable representing the unknown number.
+Keywords signaling addition include "some," "increased by," "more than," and "plus."
+For example, the phrase "five more than a number" translates to the expression \$5 + x\(, where \)x\( is the variable representing the unknown number.

-Subtraction uses the minus sign (−).
-Words like "difference," "decreased by," "less than," and "minus" signal subtraction.
+Subtraction uses the minus sign (−) and is indicated by words like "difference," "decreased by," "less than," or "minus."
 For instance, "a number decreased by seven" becomes \)a - 7\(, with \)a\( as the variable.

 Combining these concepts, the phrase "the quotient of a number and three increased by seven" translates to the algebraic expression \)\frac{x}{3} + 7\(.
 Here, the quotient indicates division of the variable \)x$ by 3, and "increased by seven" adds 7 to the result.